open-telemetry/opentelemetry-java-instrumentation/instrumentation/jdbc/library/README.md

 ##### Usage

-There are three possible ways to activate OpenTelemetry tracing with JDBC.
-The first one is requires to change the connection URL and switch to use a special OpenTelemetry driver.
-When the second way is requires minimal changes in your application without the needs to change the connection URL but requires removing explicit driver selection.
-And the third way is more preferable for DI frameworks which uses connection pool, it requires only wrap DataSource with special OpenTelemetry wrapper.
+There are three possible ways to activate the OpenTelemetry JDBC instrumentation.
+The first one requires to change the connection URL and switch to use a special OpenTelemetry driver.
+The second method only requires minimal changes in your application without needing to change the connection URL, but it's necessary to remove the explicit driver selection.
+And the third way is more preferable for DI frameworks which uses connection pools, as it wraps a `DataSource` with a special OpenTelemetry wrapper.

 ### Driver: non-interceptor mode.